EngineerBetter/introspection/inclusion.md

 Some examples:

 * Have I made assumptions about this person based on how they appear or identify?
-* Do the people around me have different biological needs, such as reasons for more toilet breaks?
 * Do other people have experiences I have not had, that cause us to look at the world differently?
 Can I learn from this?
-* Is the person next to me fidgeting because they are diagnosed with ADHD or similar?
 * Is it understandable for a non-native English speaker to mis-use terms?
 * Is this person uncomfortable because they've never met someone like me?

+## Have I considered other people's biological reality?

+When pairing, we try and align people's body clocks as much as possible by starting at the same time, and taking breaks at the same time.
+Other people may have concerns and rhythms that might not be outwardly obvious.

+* What is my pair's sleep cycle like?
+Are they peaking in the morning, or afternoon?
+* Have I considered that another person may have gynaecological issues, such as cramps, PMT or menopausal hot flushes?
+* Do the people around me have different biological needs, such as reasons for more toilet breaks?
+* Is the person next to me fidgeting because they are diagnosed with ADHD or similar?
+* Are other people using medication that may require more frequent breaks, or may create behaviours that need accommodating?

+## Have I helped create an inclusive environment by sharing my reality?

+Have I been brave and tactfully made other people aware of ways I'd like to be accommodated?

+Whilst we all have an obligation to be considerate and anticipate that others have needs which we do not, we can help our peers to help _us_ by communicating those needs.
+By discussing issues we can help normalise our the things that make us different, and foster a culture where people can be frank and open.

+We hire for social sensitivity and kindness.
+We should be able to have conversations about how we can best work together.

 ## Am I recognising the strengths of other ways of doing things?